corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-This allows us to easily add multiple filters by chaining calls &mdash;
-something that was previously closely coupled with the iteration logic.
+Now callers can add filters by chaining method calls.
+The filter setup is separate from the traversal code.

 ```rust
 let filter = FileFilter::new()